-SOUTHWEST LOUISIANA: Today through Tuesday is forecasted to be sunny and mostly clear, each day.
+SOUTHWEST LOUISIANA: Today through Monday is forecasted to be sunny during the day and mostly clear at night, each day.

 HAZARDOUS WEATHER: No hazardous weather reported.

-SOUTHEAST LOUISIANA: Today through Tuesday is forecasted to be sunny and mostly clear, each day.
+SOUTHEAST LOUISIANA: Today through Monday is forecasted to be sunny during the day and clear at night.

-CENTRAL LOUISIANA: Today through Tuesday is forecasted to be sunny and mostly clear, each day.
+CENTRAL LOUISIANA: Today through Monday is forecasted to be sunny during the day and mostly clear at night, each day.

-NORTHERN LOUISIANA: Today through Tuesday is forecasted to be sunny and clear, each day.
+NORTHERN LOUISIANA: Today through Monday is forecasted to be sunny during the day and mostly clear at night, each day.